“We are called to be the church . . . to celebrate God’s presence. “ — “A New Creed”

 Revelstoke United Church has a policy of open table, meaning that you are welcome without condition or reservation to participate in the sacrament of Holy Communion.
 There are no barriers between God and God’s people.
 You do not need to be perfect; what you must be is spiritually hungry.

-A relaxed atmosphere where everyone is welcome.
-Morning worship is about an hour and 15 minutes.
+What to expect: A relaxed atmosphere where everyone is welcome.
+Morning worship is about an hour.
 There is a printed order of service you can follow along with.
 You may participate as much or as little as you feel comfortable.
 We sing our songs from a hymn book located in each pew, and there are Bibles as well for you to follow along with the readings if you wish.
-There is a short time for children in the middle of the service for children to come forward for a talk and a prayer with the minister before leaving for Sunday school.

-After the service you are welcome to join us for a time for refreshments (coffee, tea, juice, and baked goods) in the downstairs auditorium.
+After the service you are welcome to join us for a time for refreshments (coffee, tea, juice, and baked goods).